 - High School Education

-All children in Japan are required to attend elementary school for six years and secondary school for three years.
-The exam pattern for elementary, secondary, and high school is nearly the same.
+All children in Japan attends elementary school for 6 years and secondary school for 3 years.
+The exam pattern for elementary, secondary, and high school is nearly identical.
 However, until the intermediate level of schooling, i.e., secondary school, all pupils pass the test.
 In the same class, no pupils are failed or are kept behind.
-Regardless of how they fared in the examination or what grades they received, all pupils are promoted to the following class.
+Regardless of how they fared in the examination or their grades, all pupils gets promotion for the following class.

-All academic activities and topics are taught to elementary and secondary school students, and all students are required to take an exam.
-Even if a student fails, they get advanced to the next class regardless of performance on the test or exam.
+All academic activities and topics are taught to elementary and secondary school students, and all students must take an exam.
+Even if a student fails, they advance to the next class regardless of performance on the test or exam.

 |Grade||Scale||Grade Description||US Grade||Notes|

 The grading system for college or university students is based on 5 scales: A, S, B, C, and F. If students fail any subject at the degree or postgraduate level, they must retake the test the following semester.